-Cathedral Plaza & Garden
+Cathedral Plaza Project

-“Complete the Vision” is a once-in-a-lifetime opportunity to build a new and welcoming plaza and garden, that will become a gathering space for Catholics as well as the Omaha community.
+“Complete the Vision” is a once-in-a-lifetime opportunity to build a new and welcoming plaza that will become a gathering space for Catholics as well as the Omaha community.
 These new elements will also celebrate the pillars of our faith community, our Archdiocese, and our Parish.

 Project Overview